rkumar/ribhu/README.md

 Pressing Alt-c and type in any class or method or portion.
 If `ri` does not return data or returns choices, a popup will allows selection of choices.

+Search through the current window using "/".
+You may use "Alt-h" to access history (previous searches).

 Browser style, one may backspace through earlier results, or use Alt-n and Alt-p  to go back and forth between previous and next pages viewed.